 Batman is a city located in the region of Southeastern Anatolia in Türkiye.
 After the discovery of oil on Raman Mountain, it developed rapidly and became one of the major cities in the region.
 Batman continues to grow with the advancement of its manufacturing, oil and construction sectors.

 Batman has five districts including Hasankeyf, a very important ancient touristic center.
 Previously a village called Iluh, it got named Batman in 1950 due to the Batman Stream.
 As a former district of Siirt in 1957, it became a province in 1990.
 The oldest sources about the past of the city are based on folk stories, myths and historical writings of Herodotus.
 According to common knowledge, the Meds are the first known tribes to settle in this region.

 The landscape of the region is a rare natural wonder.
 The canyons formed by the flood waters over thousands of years and the subsequent rugged terrain are endemic landscapes that make Batman one of the most beautiful places to visit.
 Consequently, nature tourism is quite common in the city.
-You can visit the caves in Hasankeyf or stroll through the Raman and Mereto Plateaus.
+You can visit the Raman and Mereto Plateaus.
 Hiking, camping and swimming in the Batman basin are among the common activities to cherish your time in Batman.

 |Average temperature:||16.7 °C|

 The easiest way to travel is usually by air travel.
 Pegasus Airlines provides direct flights departing from Istanbul Sabiha Gökçen Airport to Batman.
 To visit this beautiful city, you can book your Batman flight ticket today.